 - Take pain relief medication: People often take acetaminophen or ibuprofen for pain relief following wisdom tooth removal.
 According to Cochrane Clinical Answers, research suggests that ibuprofen might be more effective than acetaminophen after this procedure.

 - Take anti-inflammatory drugs: After wisdom tooth removal, a dentist may prescribe anti-inflammatory medications.
 People should ensure that they take these medications exactly as the dentist instructs.

 Using an ice pack may also help relieve pain and swelling.

 As with any surgery, complications can follow the removal of a wisdom tooth.
 The sections below look at some of these in more detail.

 - high temperature

-- continuous pain or swelling
+- worsening pain or swelling after

 Also, a person has a higher risk of developing dry socket if they: